-Welcome to F1Hybrids Savannahs, my name is Michelle Tuck (Formally Michelle Mills!).
-Along side my husband (Ryan Tuck), and two dogs (Hermes & Q) we live on a 10 acre working farm.
-At the end of July 2017 we expect our first born child!
+Welcome to F1Hybrids Savannahs, my name is Michelle Tuck (Formally Michelle Mills).
+Alongside my husband Ryan Tuck, we live on a working farm.

 "F1hybrids" was registered in 2006 with TICA, The International Cat Association.
 TICA is the world's largest genetic registry of pedigreed cats.
 The organization has a genetic registry for pedigreed and household pet cats and is one of the world's largest sanctioning bodies for cat shows.

-Experienced in raising all generations I made the decision that lower generations where not advanced enough at that time to provide the type of cat desired by pet owners.
-So in 2011 I turned my focus to F1 Savannahs & F2 Savannahs, with the goal of breeding SV to SV to get exceptional lower generations.
+Experienced in raising all generations I made the decision that lower generations were not advanced enough at that time to provide the type of cat desired by pet owners.
+So in 2011, I turned my focus to F1 Savannahs & F2 Savannahs, with the goal of breeding SV to SV to get exceptional lower generations.

 Experience raising F1 Savannah litters taught me that most homes require the lower energy of an F2 Savannah Cat that can not be found in F1's.
 My focus now is to produce the highest quality F2 Savannah Cats.